-A natural capital account can be used to quantify and compare the wider environmental benefits of planning for No Net Loss (NNL) or Net Gain (NG) of Biodiversity.
+A natural capital account can be used to quantify and compare the wider environmental benefits of planning for No Net Loss or Net Gain of Biodiversity (BNG for short).
 However, such accounts have tended to over-simplify biodiversity and its ecosystem services in the past.
-Using a NNL or NG methodology, through a biodiversity metric, can improve this aspect of natural capital accounting frameworks and help organisations to show credible accounts with respect to biodiversity.
+Using a BNG methodology, through a biodiversity metric, can improve this aspect of natural capital accounting frameworks and help organisations to show credible accounts with respect to biodiversity.

-This paper defines a way of using Corporate Natural Capital Accounting (CNCA) to measure and report the wider environmental impacts of applying best practice methods (i.e. following the mitigation hierarchy) to achieve NNL/NG of biodiversity.
+This paper defines a way of using Corporate Natural Capital Accounting (CNCA) to measure and report the wider environmental impacts of applying best practice methods (i.e. following the mitigation hierarchy) to achieve BNG of biodiversity (or some alternative defined goal).

 The method is tested through a proof of concept case study of upgrading transport infrastructure.
-The upgrade involves unavoidable vegetation clearance for operational and safety reasons, and therefore requires biodiversity offsets of residual losses to achieve NG.
+The upgrade involves unavoidable vegetation clearance for operational and safety reasons, and therefore requires biodiversity offsets of residual losses to achieve BNG.